-Domestically, EIA reports on average between 2015 and 2035 total American end-use electricity expenditures as a result of added exports, to increase between $5 billion to $10 billion (between 1 to 3%).
-And, with rapidly maturing LNG markets throughout Asia and Europe, total additional natural gas revenues to producers from exports are expected to increase on an average annual basis from 2015 to 2035 between $14 billion and $32 billion.
-However, should depressed energy prices negatively impact unconventional shale play natural gas production, EIA shows the greatest average annual increase in revenues over the 2015 to 2035 time period, with revenues ranging from over $19 billion to $43 billion.
+Domestically, EIA reports on average between 2019 and 2035 total American end-use electricity expenditures as a result of added exports, to increase between $5 billion to $10 billion (between 1 to 3%).
+And, with rapidly maturing LNG markets throughout Asia and Europe, total additional natural gas revenues to producers from exports are expected to increase on an average annual basis.
+However, should depressed energy prices negatively impact unconventional shale play natural gas production, EIA shows annual increase in revenues ranging from over $19 billion to $43 billion.

 * Institute of the Analysis of Global Security